bcgov/wps-active/README.md

+# Sentinel-2 fire mapping application
+Currently this repo only reflects data download e.g. *all of today's Sentinel-2 data available in the bucket"

-NB tested in posix environment.
+* NB tested in posix environment.
 May contain '/' that need be replaced with os.path.sep to be Windows compatible.
 ### Pull all data captured today
 Currently using:
 ```